igorcruz91/igor_portfolio/Project 4 Neural Networks/readme.md

 ![](images/nn_three.png)

 With 3 hidden layers, our model performed better in comparison with the 1 and 2 hidden layers NN models, surpassing 98% of accuracy with aproximately 200 neurons in each layer.

+### Next Steps

+In order to do more research on this topic, I listed some task that may be worth looking:

+* Use different activation functions to the NN model to see if the accuracies improve.
+The activation function used was the default 'relu' function.

+* Utilize different classification models, such as Decision Trees, Random Forest, in order to compare its performance.